nutanix-japan/ocp-hci/ocp_scale_out_in/ocp_scale_out_in.rst

 #.
 Note down the number of resources deleted (e.g VM, Disk, etc)

 #.
-This will take about 5-10 minutes
+This will take about 5 minutes

 #.
 Once the Scale In action is successfully completed, go to the **Service** tab of the VM and check if one worker nodes is deleted

    .. figure:: images/ocp_scalein_complete.png

 #.
-In your OCP Console, go to Compute > Nodes and make sure OCP has deleted 1 worker node
+In your OCP Console, go to Compute > Nodes and make sure OCP has deleted 1 worker node (there will be three left)

    .. figure:: images/ocp_scalein_check_cm.png